schwaberdoodles/chef-cookbooks/ucs-solo/README.md

 Description
 ===========

 A Chef cookbook (beta) to deploy and configure Cisco UCS.
-The cookbook leverages ucs-sololib and helps setup a basic Cisco UCS deployment.
+The cookbook leverages chef-solo with ucslib and helps setup a basic Cisco UCS deployment.
 It acts as a template to highlight what's possible with the UCS API.